-3q29 microdeletion syndrome (more commonly known now as 3q29 deletion syndrome) is a genetic condition.
-Diagnosis occurs when genetic testing shows a tiny part of the third chromosome missing from the DNA of a person’s cells.
-This missing section of the chromosome is very small but contains several genes.
-As a result of this missing genetic material, a person’s physical, mental, and emotional development can be affected.
+3q29 microduplication syndrome (better known as 3q29 duplication syndrome) is also a genetic condition.
+In this case, diagnosis happens when genetic testing shows a tiny part of the third chromosome is duplicated within the DNA of cells.
+This duplicated section of genetic material is very small but it contains several genes.
+In some cases, this can impact a person’s physical, mental, and emotional development.

 On the other hand, it’s also possible that having 3q29 duplication doesn’t noticeably affect any aspect of a person’s life.
 Because of this, there are far fewer documented cases of 3q29 duplication relative to the deletion.
 Researchers have a difficult time designing studies for such a small population.
 Here again, we’re hopeful that expanded access to testing will help reveal a clearer picture of the actual occurrence of 3q29 duplication syndrome.